Brasserie au Dauphin

 The Brasserie du Dauphin occupies the site of an ancient canonical hotel which was, before 1230, the seat of the provost of the Grand Chapter of the Cathedral.

-was subsequently sold to various owners before being purchased in 1854 by Monsieur Laemmermann, who descended from an old family of Strasbourg brewers.
-Under his direction, the Dauphin
+The “Dauphin” was subsequently sold to various owners before being purchased in 1854 by Monsieur Laemmermann, descended from an old family of Strasbourg brewers.
+Under his management, the “Dauphin” enjoyed its heyday.

 In his book “From Paris to Strasbourg and Basel”, Molieri relates in 1862: “In Strasbourg, people gather in the evenings at the breweries to enjoy two German pleasures that are increasingly becoming French: drinking beer and smoking.
 One of the most interesting breweries to visit is that of the Dauphin”.